GetSafariTours

 "Spotted" rolling hills, riverine forests, Oloololo Escarpment

-"Endless Plains" of short-grass, rocky kopjes, northern woodlands
+"Endless Plains" of short grass, rocky kopjes, northern woodlands

 Vibe